-5. CASH AND DEPOSITS PLACED WITH BANKS
+4. CASH AND DEPOSITS PLACED WITH BANKS

-The table presented below discloses the level of custodial credit risk assumed by FIGNA at June 30, 2019.
+The table presented below discloses the level of custodial credit risk assumed by FIGNA at June 30, 2020.
 Custodial credit risk is the risk that in the event of a financial institution's failure, FIGNA's deposits may not be returned to it.
 The Commonwealth requires that public funds deposited in commercial banks in Puerto Rico must be fully collateralized for the amount deposited in excess of federal depository insurance.
-All securities pledged as collateral are held by the Secretary of the Treasury of the Commonwealth.
-Funds deposited with GDB or the Economic Development Bank for Puerto Rico (EDB), a component unit of the Commonwealth, are not covered by this Commonwealth requirement.

-As of June 30, 2019, \$137,332 of the depository bank balance of \$8,021,315 was uninsured and uncollateralized as follows:
+As of June 30, 2020, \$137,332 of the depository bank balance of \$11,145,613 was uninsured and uncollateralized as follows:

-1 Amount

-Carrying Depository unin sured and

-Amount Bank Balance uncollatera llateralized

-Cash \$ 7,853,692 \$ 8,021,315 \$ 137,332
+Carrying Amount Depository Bank Balance nount Uninsured I Uncollateralized Cash \$ 11,008,281 \$ 11,145,613 \$ 137,332